 Horse riding is strongly encouraged by the Aro Lamas.
 It is valuable as a general practice of bodily awareness, and plays a role particularly within Gésar training.
 Apprentice retreats incorporate riding when feasible.

-Aro teaches several systems of dance.
+The Aro gTér includes several systems of dance.
 Phurba dance and vulture dance are particularly practiced on retreats.

 The afternoons of some retreats are dedicated to special projects.
 Some are large craft projects that need many people working for many days.
 Others are particular rituals that are not held regularly.